Delice782/Simple/README.md

 The server will start at http://127.0.0.1:5000

 ## Usage
-open a browser or use Postman to access http://127.0.0.1:5000/health
+Open a browser or use Postman to access http://127.0.0.1:5000/health

 ## Example JSON output from local testing: